Exchange-dominated frequency shift of spin-wave nonreciprocal dispersion relation in planar magnetic multilayers: Results and Discussion

+Our results from previous section reveal the dominant contribution of the interlayer exchange strength to the entries of the FSDM, indicating that this interaction warrants a more detailed examination of its role in shaping the frequency shift of nonreciprocal dispersion relations.
+Motivated by this observation, we proceed with an analysis that enables a separate and quantitative evaluation of the contributions of each magnetic interaction to the frequency shift in a generalized case and in real systems as the magnonic diode (MD) and graded-magnetization layer (GML) systems.

+Accordingly, we first reproduce the dispersion relation and frequency shift using the dynamic matrix and the FSDM of the MD and the GML.
 Fig. \ref{fig:disp_energi_CoFeB_NiFe_inte}(a) and (d), reproduce the dispersion relation presented in the MD and GML references, respectively, using the eigensystem equation Eq. \eqref{eq:LINEALIZA_LL}, with dynamic matrix entries shown in Eqs. \eqref{eq:Nxxa}-\eqref{eq:Nyya} and Eqs. \eqref{eq:Nnpxxint}-\eqref{eq:Nnpyyint}.
 The frequency shift $\Delta f=1/(2\pi)\Delta \omega$ is calculated by the two different methods described here, continuous (fundamental SW mode) and dashed (first SW mode) lines with the dynamic matrix approach, and full and empty dots with the FSDM eigensystem Eq. \ref{eq:Wposi}, as seen in Figs. \ref{fig:disp_energi_CoFeB_NiFe_inte}(b) and (e).
 This shows the expected consistency of the FSDM approach for calculating the frequency shift.
-The total dynamic energy density shift $\Delta \varepsilon_t/(\mu_0\pi/2)$ is calculated for the two different SW modes, as seen in figure \ref{fig:disp_energi_CoFeB_NiFe_inte}(c) and (f).
-We observe a similar trend between the frequency shift and total dynamic energy density shift as expected.
-We also plotted the dynamic energy density shift separately for each interaction to check their contributing role, as see in Fig. \ref{fig:disp_energi_CoFeB_NiFe_inte} (g), (h) and (i) for the MD system and Fig. \ref{fig:disp_energi_CoFeB_NiFe_inte} (i), (k) and (l) for the GML system.
-One can see that $\Delta\varepsilon_{\text{int}}/(\mu_0\pi/2)$ is two(three) orders of magnitude larger than $\Delta\varepsilon_{\text{dip}}/(\mu_0\pi/2)$ ($\Delta\varepsilon_{\text{ex}}/(\mu_0\pi/2)$), therefore, showing the interlayer exchange interaction as the dominant in the frequency shift.